Slothologist/rfeldhans-MA-master/README.md

 # rfeldhans-MA-master
 Master repository for my master thesis.
-Contains documentation and links to all parts of the thesis.
+Contains documentation and links to parts of the thesis.

 # Thesis text
 The repository containing the latex source files (and a .pdf) can be found [here](https://github.com/Slothologist/MasterThesis).